Digital-Media/vco/TOPICS.md

 # Example Topics for the CV Course
-The topic is free to choose, but below you will find a list of possible topics for projects or related-work research.
-Furthermore, look at the intro slides for some inspiration!
+The topic is free to choose, but below you will find a (somewhat outdated) list of possible topics for projects or related-work research.
+Additionally, you can look at the intro slides for some inspiration!

+Please Note: **Your choice is not limited to the topics below!**

 ---